Jollerprutt/proxmox-node/README.md

 If you are using a Qotom 4x Gigabit NIC model then you CANNOT create LAGS/Bonds because you do not have enough ports.
 So configure Proxmox bridges only.

 In order to create VLANs within a Virtual Machine (VM) for containers like Docker or a LXC, you need to have a Linux Bridge.
 Because we use a Qotom with 6x Gigabit NICs we can use NIC bonding (also called NIC teaming or Link Aggregation, LAG) which is a technique for binding multiple NIC’s to a single network device.
 By doing link aggregation, two NICs can appear as one logical interface, resulting in double speed.
-This is a native Linux kernel feature that is supported by most smart L2/L3 switches with IEEE 802.3ad.
+This is a native Linux kernel feature that is supported by most smart L2/L3 switches with IEEE 802.3ad support.

 We are going to use 802.3ad Dynamic link aggregation (802.3ad)(LACP) so your switch must be 802.3ad compliant.
 This creates aggregation groups of NICs which share the same speed and duplex settings as each other.
 A link aggregation group (LAG) combines a number of physical ports together to make a single high-bandwidth data path, so as to implement the traffic load sharing among the member ports in the group and to enhance the connection reliability.

 ### 3.1.
 Configure your Network Switch
-This example is based on UniFi US-24 port switch.
+These instructions are based on a UniFi US-24 port switch.
 Just transpose the settings to UniFi US-48 or whatever brand of Layer 2 switch you use.
-As a matter of practice I make the last switch ports 21-24 (on a UniFi US-24 port switch) a LAG Bond or Link Aggregation specically for the Synology NAS connection (referred to as 'balanced-TCP | Dynamic Link Aggregation IEEE 802.3ad' in the Synology network control panel) and the preceding 6x ports are reserved for the Qotom / typhoon-01 hosting the pfSense OpenVPN Gateways.
+As a matter of practice I make the last switch ports 21-24 (on a UniFi US-24 port switch) a LAG Bond or Link Aggregation specically for the Synology NAS connection (referred to as 'balanced-TCP | Dynamic Link Aggregation IEEE 802.3ad' in the Synology network control panel) and the preceding 6x ports are reserved for the Qotom (typhoon-01) hosting the pfSense OpenVPN Gateways.

 Configure your network switch LAG groups as per following table.